Background Information and Methodology

-The National Health Service Central Register (NHSCR) is used to calculate moves between NHS Board areas within the UK.
+- The National Health Service Central Register (NHSCR) is used to calculate moves between NHS Board areas within the UK.
 It is also used to distribute estimates of international migration to NHS Board areas in Scotland.

-Community Health Index (CHI) is used to estimate migration at Council area and below.
+- Community Health Index (CHI) is used to estimate migration at Council area and below.

-International Passenger Survey (IPS) provides information on moves into and out of Scotland with an origin or destination of outside the UK.
+- Other administrative data provide information on moves into and out of Scotland with an origin or destination of outside the UK.

 The use of these sources in producing internal (within UK) and international migration estimates is described below.

 2. Internal migration

 The NHSCR system records the movements of patients between NHS Board areas in Scotland, whereas the movements for patients in England and Wales are recorded in the Personal Demographic Service (PDS).
 The PDS holds the master demographics database for the NHS in England and Wales.
 Each time a patient transfers to a new NHS doctor in a different NHS Board area, the NHSCR and PDS are notified and then the patient is considered to have made a migrant move.
 Counts of these re-registrations are used as a proxy indicator for moves between Scotland and the rest of the UK.

 The CHI holds records of people registered with an NHS doctor in Scotland.
 The records provided to NRS contain the postcode of the patient's address, which enables migration to be estimated for councils, and for smaller areas.

 Currently, NRS migration data derived from the NHSCR is considered to be the most reliable data available at NHS Board level, so estimates from the CHI are controlled to ensure that they are consistent with the NHSCR data for moves across a NHS Board boundary by origin, destination, age and sex.